Policies and Procedures

 I am bringing credit for ENGL 101.
 Can I pick a writing-intensive course to fulfill the writing requirement?

-No. Not all students bringing credit for ENGL 101 will be eligible for the writing-intensive option.
-That determination is made via the submission of a writing portfolio.
-Once the portfolio has been evaluated for placement, you should work with your faculty advisor to plan your schedules.
+Yes.
+Students bringing credit for ENGL 101 will be eligible for the writing-intensive option.
+That determination is made by learning about the curriculum options and then completing a survey to recommend your placement.
+Following that decision, you should work with your faculty advisor to plan your schedules.
+You must complete the Writing requirement within two semesters of joining Stetson.